net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 Ike is too big (or duna is too small).
 ####Can I get into heliosynchronous orbits (RSS)?
 Yes, see for instance https://goo.gl/photos/6AQCcNyskfsHG9xF7.
-####Can I get into Molniya orbits (RSS)?
+####Can I get into молния orbits (RSS)?
-You can get into an eccentric orbit with inclination 63.4 deg even without principia, but with principia the inclination is crucial: with other inclinations the orbit will suffer from apsidal precession.
+You can get into an eccentric orbit with inclination 63.4 ° even without principia, but with principia the inclination is crucial: with other inclinations the orbit will suffer from apsidal precession.
 ####Can I observe astronomical events (RSS)?
 Eclipses can be observed (there is a toggle to disable the Sun's lens flare to help with that), however as mentioned in the "known bugs" section they lose a bit of accuracy after a decade or so.
 They're quite fun to watch.